ocaml/flexdll/README.md

 directory by hand and unzip the .zip file in it.

-**Compiling from sources:** To compile the code from sources, you'll need a working installation of Objective Caml, GNU Make, and a C toolchain (compiler + linker) either the one from Microsoft (any version of Visual Studio should work), Cygwin, or Mingw.
+**Compiling from sources:** To compile the code from sources, you'll need a working installation of OCaml, GNU Make, and a C toolchain (compiler + linker) either the one from Microsoft (any version of Visual Studio should work), Cygwin, or Mingw.
 It is probably a good idea to use a native version of ocamlopt (not the Cygwin port) to